NYC Ferry: Reception

 Tom Fox, the president of New York Water Taxi from 2001 to 2011, wrote in 2016 that the plan was marred with "an unrealistic time frame, the wrong lead agency, the selection of an inexperienced operator with no ferries, and poor planning".
 Fox cited the selection of Hornblower Cruises, a California-based cruise operator, despite a bid from three large ferry operators in the New York metropolitan area; the decision to build new boats for the system, instead of buying existing boats from other companies; and the fact that the new boats could accommodate fewer people than the overcrowded existing East River ferries.
 He noted that the city bought French motorboat engines that had never been used on passenger boats in the United States; and that since all American shipyards with expertise were not able to take new orders until 2018, the city decided to use a builder with less experience.
 Additionally, a reporter for DNAinfo.com wrote that Hornblower Cruises had a history of poor relations with its workers' unions.
 Another writer for that website stated that Hornblower had hired ticket sellers who harangued passersby in order to sell tickets for separate ferries in Lower Manhattan.
 The aggressive ticket-selling practice was stopped following the latter story.

-Rider reception
+Rider satisfaction

 According to an August 2017 customer satisfaction survey from the NYCEDC, passengers had a mostly positive view of the NYC Ferry system, with 93% of riders giving positive ratings.
 Almost 70% of the 1,300 riders surveyed gave the ferry the highest possible rating.
 In May 2018, The Village Voice conducted an informal demographic survey of NYC Ferry riders, since the NYCEDC had not officially released the rider-demographic data.
 The Voice found that most of the 60 riders it encountered were using the ferry simply because it was less crowded and more comfortable compared to the subway.
 Additionally, many of the surveyed riders worked in higher-income jobs.

+Influence on development

+When the system opened, Henry Grabar wrote that the ferry system was a way to spur economic development along the waterfront, not a way to provide better access to transit deserts.
+In the eight years following the system's opening, there were high amounts of development in neighborhoods near ferry stops, such as Greenpoint, Williamsburg, Astoria, and the Rockaways.
+Among the largest such developments was the Domino Sugar Refinery site, located near the South Williamsburg stop.